DEWETRON/TRION-SDK/docs/05_CommandApiReference/CommandApiReference.rst

 This function updates the whole hardware to match the logical settings.
-It allocates the sample ring buffer according to the specified parameters and inherent parameters like samplerate, number of used channels and channel data width.
+It allocates the sample ring buffer according to the specified parameters and inherent parameters like sample-rate, number of used channels and channel data width.

 This is equivalent to calling: